BoxGroup closes on $255M across two funds to back startups at their earliest stages – TechCrunch

 Recently, Greg Rosen was named a partner at the firm.
 Rosen originally joined BoxGroup in 2015, where he spent three years before leaving to join Benchmark.
 He re-joined BoxGroup in early 2020 and joins the firm’s three other partners: Tisch, Rothenberg and Katragadda.

-While the world of venture is crazy hot right now, Tisch said the firm keeps itself grounded with a wisdom that can only be gained with experience and in time.
+While the world of venture is crazy-hot right now, Tisch said the firm keeps itself grounded with a wisdom that can only be gained with experience and in time.

 “There is seemingly infinite capital waiting to be deployed,” he said.
 “Without calling the cycle, we know that over time markets go up and down…No matter where we are in a given cycle, smart and determined minds will come together to build important technology companies.
 Our job is to make sure we are meeting those founders and choosing wisely about which ones to partner with for 10+ year journeys.”